saqiba123/Todo-API-Using-FastAPI/README.md

 ### Prerequisites

-- Python 3.x installed on your system
+- Python 3.x installed on your system/ PC

 ### Installation